strapi/strapi-docs/files/configuration.md

 Please refer to the Email API documentation.

+### Upload

+Please refer to the Upload API documentation.

 ### Bootstrap function

 The bootstrap function is a server-side JavaScript file that is executed by Strapi